Deliver “Delight and Passion” to people

 Amano has become aware of social issues and national efforts to realize a symbiotic society through his work, and for the past three years he has been participating in an in-house R&D activity called "Inclusion & Art."

-Amano: With the themes of "creating a symbiotic society" and "creating a co-creation system" through creative activities, I am conducting research into "how to improve the psychological and physical accessibility of destinations for all people."
-For example, we are developing a card-style workshop tool called "Inclusive concept design Patterns" that allows us to create spaces through dialogue with the users of the space, and new tools that allow people to enjoy art appreciation through touch and sound rather than relying on sight."
+For example, we are developing a card-based workshop tool called 'Inclusive concept design Patterns,' which involves creating spaces through dialogue with the users of those spaces, and new tools that allow people to enjoy appreciating paintings by relying on touch and sound rather than sight."

 Development skills and proposal skills learned at cultural facilities across the country.
 After maternity and childcare leave, I decided to pursue a new way of working.

-At NOMURA Co.,Ltd., even sales employees typically spend their first year working in the production department, before starting their sales career in their second year.
+At NOMURA Co.,Ltd., even sales employees typically spend their first year gaining experience in the production department before starting their sales careers in their second year.
 However, Amano's case was a little different.

 Amano: "I was interested in planning positions even before joining the company.
 With the understanding of my superiors at the time, I was able to gain experience in the planning department in my second year."

-Although this type of career path is not generally provided for under the current system, I was given a special exception at the time, and after working as a planner for one year, I was able to work in sales from my third year onwards, working on projects for cultural facilities across the country.
-From 2016 to 2019, I worked on many projects, including displays design for the Kumamoto Castle Tower and Matsumoto City Museum, and construction work for Kikuchi City Central Library.
+Although this type of career path is not generally established under the current system, I was granted an exception at the time to gain one year of experience as a planner, and then, from my third year, I worked in sales, involved in projects for cultural facilities nationwide.
+From 2016 to 2019, I handled many projects, including displays design work for Kumamoto Castle's main tower and Matsumoto City Museum, and construction work for Kikuchi City Central Library.

 Amano: "A distinctive feature of government projects is that there are no ongoing customer relationships like in companies.
 Once one job is completed, you have to start from scratch and build a relationship with the customer, and create new businesses and work yourself.
 I learned that 'development capabilities' are extremely important in sales in the Cultural Environment Division.